greenhas/spg_website/content/Communities/2022-05-31-Listening-to.md

+---
+type: ["micro"]
+date: 2022-05-31T22:28:05-04:00
+title: ""
+tags: ["Mormonism","The Aquabats","music"]
+---
----date: 2022-05-31T22:28:05-04:00title: ""tags: ["micro","Communities","Mormonism","The Aquabats","music"]---Listening to The Aquabats tonight and remembering how I pegged the Mormon connection when I was first listening to them because of subtle allusions to food storage and pioneer hymns.
+Listening to The Aquabats tonight and remembering how I pegged the Mormon connection when I was first listening to them because of subtle allusions to food storage and pioneer hymns.